Creamy Keto Chicken Salad

 Arman’s recipe tips

 - Make it in advance.
 You can prepare this salad up to five hours in advance.
-In fact, I actually think this extra time gives the flavors a chance to mesh and taste even better.
+In fact, the extra time gives the flavors a chance to mesh and taste even better.
 Just remember to give it a good mix right before serving.

 - Make sure your chicken is cold.
-This one may go without saying, but if you’re cooking chicken fresh, make sure it’s completely cold before making the chicken salad.
-Otherwise, it’ll ruin the consistency of the other ingredients.
+Make sure it’s completely cold before making the chicken salad.
+Otherwise, it’ll melt the mayo and ruin the consistency of the other ingredients.

 Frequently asked questions